Baqend/guide/src/index.md

 ### OAuth Login via Redirect

-In some cases it may be desirable to use the OAuth authorization without opening a new window, e.g. unavailable cross window communication because of a missing `localStorage` object.
+In some cases, it may be desirable to use the OAuth authorization without opening a new window, e.g. when cross-window communication is unavailable because of a missing `localStorage` object.

-To use the login via redirect you need to set a redirect parameter when calling the particular login method.
+To use the login via redirect, you need to set a redirect parameter when calling the particular login method.
-In this case the SDK won´t return the user object, but creates a unique token and redirects to the specified redirect url.
+In this case, the SDK does not return the user object, but creates a unique token and redirects to the specified redirect URL.
-Your site will be closed and the provider login opens instead.
+Your site will be closed and the provider login will open instead.

 ```js
 //Set redirect parameter in loginOption